 The simple gift of shoes and clothing resonates with people who feel much the same way that Heather felt when she heard her mother’s story.
 “We can’t change the world, but we can do this small thing,” shares Jennifer Yeagley.
 “What we’ve found over the years form parents and kids, is that this gift is so powerful that it leads to an improved quality of life even though the family is going through turmoil.”
 Every child who receives a gift bag writes a note about how this will impact them, so the organization hears directly from the kids themselves.

 My New Red Shoes uses online fundraising practically, thoughtfully, and successfully.
-Last year, they used DoJiggy online fundraising software to raise $26,000 with their “Walk in Their Shoes” 5k walk.
+Last year, they used DoJiggy’s P2P crowdfunding software to raise $26,000 with their “Walk in Their Shoes” 5k walk.
 Participants wore red shoe covers over their sneakers to create a visually compelling statement and raise community awareness.
-The organization is on Facebook, maintains a blog on their website, and sends out a monthly e-newsletter.
-Their website includes a beautifully assembled 2010 annual report, helpful for funding agencies.
-Next steps include boosting blog content and shaping dialog as a resource for involving the community beyond their organization and broader issues of homelessness and children.